Aliases for TCEA2 Gene

 GeneCards Summary for TCEA2 Gene

 TCEA2 (Transcription Elongation Factor A (SII), 2) is a Protein Coding gene.
 Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex.
+GO annotations related to this gene include nucleic acid binding and translation elongation factor activity.
 An important paralog of this gene is TCEA1.

 UniProtKB/Swiss-Prot for TCEA2 Gene